-Great for sunny and warm areas, this mixture is available in different bag sizes, to cater to the individual needs of your lawn.
+Great for sunny and warm areas, this mixture is available in different bag sizes.
 It’s a valid choice for people looking to spruce up their bare lawn areas, as the product itself germinates fast and is very easy to plant.

 It doesn’t require too much fertilizer and can give dead patches of lawn a fresh and green look.

-- High chances of seeds being eaten by birds unless planted properly.
+- High chance of seeds being eaten by birds unless planted properly